clinical-meteor/cookbook/readme.md

 #Meteor Cookbook

 The Cookbook is growing!
 And on it's way to becoming a framework/distro, specializing in biomedical, healthcare, and clinical apps!
+We're contemplating renaming this repo as this project becomes more of a framework/distro, so stay tuned!